hlee686/ajax-parse-chat-chatterbox-client/README.md

 # ajax-parse-chat-chatterbox-client

-A version of Blackjack, made with Backbone and CoffeeScript.
-I completed this project as a student at Hack Reactor Remote Beta, while pairing with [@mmhand123](https://github.com/mmhand123).
-The website works, with cards that have images, and we built Chai/Mocha tests.
+This is a simple client that lets you set up chat rooms and send messages, and see other people's messages.
+It uses the Parse API to reach a remote database, and jQuery's AJAX for getting and posting to it.
+I completed this project as a student at Hack Reactor Remote Beta, while pairing with [@bryanbierce](https://github.com/bryanbierce).
+One goal of the project was protecting against XSS attacks.